ktomk/pipelines/README.md

 - NUL bytes ("`\0`") are not supported verbatim in step-scripts due to defense-in-depth protection on `passthru` in the PHP-runtime to prevent *Null character* injection.

+- When the project directory is large (e.g. a couple of GBs) and copying it into the pipeline container, it may appear as if pipelines hangs as the copying operation is ongoing and taking a long time.

+    Pressing <kbd>ctrl</kbd> + <kbd>c</kbd> may stop pipelines but not
+the copying operation.
+Kill the process of the copy operation (`tar` pipe to `docker cp`) to stop the operation.

 ### Installation